Blog

 You’re likely familiar with how pigments create color by absorbing certain wavelengths (or colors) of light.
 For example, chlorophyll is a pigment that gives plants their color by absorbing all colors except green (Figure 1A).
 The remaining green light reflects off the plant into our eyes.

 Structural color arises from the selective reflection or absorption of certain colors due to light’s interaction with microfeatures like diffraction gratings, photonic crystals, and plasmonic metamaterials (Figure 1B).
 Structural color is responsible for the vibrant colors of peacock feathers, butterfly wings, opals, and stained glass.
 Some animals like octopuses and chameleons achieve adaptive camouflage by altering both the pigments and microtextures of their skin.
-Scientists hope to harness this phenomenon to design microstructures that enhance, shield, or manipulate light for advanced technologies such as camouflage, cloaking, and anti-counterfeiting technologies.
+Scientists hope to harness this phenomenon to design microstructures that enhance, shield, or manipulate light for advanced technologies such as radiative cooling and anti-counterfeiting technologies.

 Figure 1: Illustrations of pigmented color (A) and structural color (B).
 Plants are green because the pigment chlorophyll absorbs all colors except green.
 Morpho butterflies appear blue despite being pigmented brown because the microstructures on their wings selectively reflect blue light.
 Note that light from the sun includes a mixture of all visible colors.